jinthislife/Initialisers/README.md

 }
 ```

-2. Overriding a initialiser of super
+2. Overriding a initializer of super
 ```Swift
 override init(nibName nibNameOrNil: String?, bundle nibBundleOrNil: Bundle?) {
     <#code#>
 }
 ```

+## How to add a custom initializer

+As an iOS developer, you might want to use custom initializer in your UIViewController subclass from time to time to control dependency injection.
+When adding a custom initializer to UIViewController, you need to consider 3 different cases and I will cover all of them.

+1. Initializing UIViewController programmatically
+2. Initializing UIViewController using XIB
+3. Initializing UIViewController from storyboard

+### required initialzer
-For all three cases when you provide custom initialisers, Xcode will complain you should provide require init?(coder: NSCoder) which is used to create UIViewController from storyboard.
+For all three cases when you write custom initializers, Xcode will complain you should provide require init?(coder: NSCoder) which is used to create UIViewController from storyboard.
 The decoder, NSCoder is related to the Interface Builder.
 Xcode translate everything you set and do in Interface builder to code under the hood.
 ￼<p align = "left">
 <img src = "Initialisers/Images/requiredInitErr.png">
 </p>
-You need to implement required initialiser regardless of you are using storyboard or not, because the initialiser marked as required by super view.
+You need to implement required initializer regardless of you are using storyboard or not, because it is marked as required by super view.

-If you are not using storyboards or your view controller has properties to be initialised, you implement below.
+If you are not using storyboards or your view controller has properties to be initialized, you implement below.
-This won’t be crashing because this will be never called by storyboard.
+This won’t be crashing because this will never be called by storyboard.
 ```Swift
 required init?(coder aDecoder: NSCoder) {
     fatalError("We aren't using storyboards")